dansmyers/IntroToCS/Projects/6-Final_Project/README.md

 You could make a text-based adventure game, where the player is exploring a map of locations, finding items, solving puzzles, and so forth.
 This is similar to Project 3, but more structured and conventionally game-like.

 AI likes to suggest this as project concept and it's a good use of classes to manage information in the game.
 Note that you *could* combine this with the GPT API to generate some descriptions, but you don't have to and may want little or no AI randomness.

-### Cryptography

-Do some research on classical cryptoraphic techniques.
-Pick two or three and implement them.
-Examples include the Polybius square, the Russian Nihilist cipher, and the double transposition cipher.
-Make sure that AI doesn't make this too easy.

-### Digits of π

-Do some research to learn how to write a program that can calculate the digits of π.
-Write your own Python implementation.

 ### Ancient Algorithms